(This post is sponsored by ALDI. Thanks for supporting the sponsors that keep A Cozy Kitchen cozy.)

-For this post, I teamed up with ALDI you know that it is the best place to stock up on baking ingredients.
+For this post, I teamed up with ALDI where I went and gathered all of my delicious, affordable Easter ingredients.
+If you’ve ever gone to ALDI you know that it is the best place to stock up on baking ingredients.
 I always go there and buy double, triple of everything.
 On this particular trip, I went and purchased organic brown eggs, flour, sugar, coconut flakes, almonds and cream cheese.
 It was a one-stop shop for all things cute.
 I also baked it in this 9×9-inch Crofton Speckled Bakeware square pan that was super cute.

 Another amazing thing about ALDI is that it is on Instacart, which is a huge time-saver and easy convenience.
 (If you want, use code “ALDIACK” for $10 off your first three ALDI orders of $35 or more!)

 The thing that takes this cake from good to great is toasting the coconut flakes and slivered almonds.
 Toasting anything always seems to bring out the best quality in the ingredient, and these are no exception.

 This cake is my favorite combination: part oil, part butter.
 For a long time, I exclusively made all-butter cakes but I’ve since changed my tune.
 I think oil adds a moistness and softness that can’t really be achieved by all butter.
 And butter really adds a rich delicious flavor.
 The two work seamlessly together in cakes.